WendellSphere/SandBoxV2/README.md

 ## Debuging

-Clone the repository and run it in visual Studio (I debuged in visual studio 2017).
+Clone the repository and open it in visual Studio (I debuged in visual studio 2017).
+Chose the SandBoxV2 solution and then run it.
+It may take several minutes because it may have restore some npm packages.
 Runing it via anuglar cli may cause some errors due to the current url configuration.

 ## Author